plumberjs/plumber/README.md

 A Node-based tool for managing declarative web asset pipelines.

-*This project is a functional proof-of-concept -- feedback welcome!*

 ## Example

-The `Pipeline.js` file below describes two tasks:
+The `Pipeline.js` file below describes two pipelines:

 - *compile*: Minifies all `*.js` files found in the `examples` directory and concatenates the result into a single `out/out.js` file.